SFOE/SSMDS/Specification.md

 ## Overview

 A sharing **system** provides transportation to its customers by means of shared assets (for example bicycles or cars) on an as-needed basis.
-A sharing system is identified by a unique system_id and described with information about the operator.
+A sharing system is identified by a unique systemId and described by information about the operator.

 A **station** is a physical place containing assets (vehicles) of a specific sharing system.
 A station is described by coordinates.
 Every station belongs to a sharing system.